zjhou/tBot/README.md

 # tBot
-A telegram bot who can search and get content from tumblr for you.
+A telegram bot who can search and get content from tumblr.